Ozi-cheri/moon-light-spa/README.md

    * Locate the Github log in[repository](#repository)
    * Click the "fork" button at the the right top corner of the page.

    ## Credits

    ### Content

   * Code Institute LMS (https://codeinstitute.net)
   * Image used for the home page taken from pexel (https://www.pexels.com)
-  * Home  page content from  Wanpen Thaimassage (https://www.wanpen-thaimassage.com)
   * w3school (https://www.w3schools.com)
   * Stack overflow (https://stackoverflow.com)

-   ## Acknowledgement
+   ## Acknowledgements

-   Code Institute for the platform
+   * Code Institute for the platform
+   * My Mentor Gareth McGirr for his supports and feedbacks.